Updated: Jun 3

 Musical composition is nothing but an intricate architectural combination of five parameters: Sound, Rhythm, Melody, Harmony, and Growth.
-These parameters are unique among all branches of the arts, as their combination can mean an infinity of connotations either in the composer, the performer or the listener.
+These parameters or musical features are unique among all branches of the arts, as their combination can mean an infinity of connotations either in the composer, the performer or the listener.
 These categories were coined by the great theorist Jan La Rue in his book “Guidelines for Style Analysis” and although it is not a book about the composition itself, it serves any composition student who wants to understand the intricacies of the musical phenomena on a deeper level.

 The first category falls into the most basic and foundational one.